stylewarning/deprecated-coalton-prototype/thoughts.md

 Pile on top of this the existence of first-class functions, applicative-order evaluation, and a large standard library, and one is presented with a relatively powerful target language for the expression of semantics.
 With that said, not all constructs can be expressed.
 For instance, there is no portable way to express a "computed goto" [WikiGoto, WikiBranchTable] that works in constant time, constant memory, and respects the lexical environment.
 (In the spirit of Turing equivalence, however, we can simulate the functionality.)

+_To Be Continued..._

 ## [Dumping Ground of Ideas]

 Name: "Coalton", a play on MLton with CL in the name.
+I don't want to risk a name like CLton where everybody will mispronounce it. :)

 Lisp implementation package name: `coalton-impl`